nda111/nda111.github.io/content/authors/admin/_index.md

 ---

 I am a Ph.D. student at the [Artificial Intelligence and Robotics Lab.](http://airlab.khu.ac.kr), Department of Software Convergence, Kyung Hee University, Republic of Korea.
-I study visual machine perception using deep neural representation.
+I study visual perception using deep neural representation.
 I received B.S. degree in the Department of Software at Gachon University in 2022 and M.S. degree in the Department of Software Convergence at Kyung Hee University in 2024.
-My research interest includes Computer Vision, Deep Representation Learning, and Prompt Tuning.
+My research interest includes Computer Vision, Deep Representation Learning, and Model Compression.
 Recently, I focus on model compression in the perspective of redundant representation of neural networks.
 {style="text-align: justify;"}